A young man sits on a yoga mat in a seated position practicing easy Bhramari Pranayama.

 8. Repeat six to eight times and close with an exhalation.

-Bhramari Pranayama with Shanmukhi Mudra
+Advanced Bhramari Pranayama with Shanmukhi Mudra

-Who should not practice Bhramari Pranayama?
+Who Should Not Practice Bhramari Pranayama?

 Bhramari Pranayama is considered to be safe for most people to practice.
 That said, there are some contraindications you should keep in mind before attempting this technique.
 Some people who should avoid practicing Bumblebee Breathing include people with extremely high blood pressure and ear or sinus problems.